 - Tax preferences – the more tedious financial stuff;

 - Shipping details – shipping costs, international shipping arrangements, etc;

 - Notifications – how you contact customers, message preferences when a new order arrives, etc.

 For sole traders and startups especially, another useful aspect of Shopify is that it can host your domain name, as well as your website.

 Small and medium businesses may want to look after these aspects themselves or use a third party web hosting service.
 But most small stores won’t want the hassle and will be busy enough without worrying about technical matters.

-Besides, there are other advantages to keeping it all in one place, especially with a large player like Shopify, which runs powerful, secure, cloud-based hosting servers with excellent uptime, bandwidth, and speeds.
+Besides, there are other advantages to keeping it all in one place, especially with a large player like Shopify, which runs powerful, secure, cloud hosting servers with excellent uptime, bandwidth, and speeds.

 How customers pay for purchases: Shopify Payments